jondowson/pod/README.md

       - jdk-8uxxx-linux-i586.tar.gz

-4) In pod, duplicate the builds template folder, rename it and then review/edit its 'cluster_settings.sh' file.
+4) In pod, duplicate the builds/pod_dse/ template folder, rename it and then review/edit its 'cluster_settings.sh' file.
 `
 $ cp -r builds/pod_dse/dse-5.x.x_template  builds/pod_dse/dse-x.x.x_nameIt
 `
 `
 $ vi builds/pod_dse/dse-x.x.x_nameIt/cluster_settings.sh
 `

+The 'cluster_settings.sh' file contains instructions but it is here you specify paths and cluster-wide settings.

 5) In pod, duplicate a servers template json file, rename and edit it.
 `